CristianoBarone/blogular/README.md

 # blogular
 Angular blogging tool

+# Important news
+As of July 2022, Google has cut support for Angular, thus this project won't be updated anymore despite my efforts to make the writer.
+Instead, I am focusing on a new software.
+The example page "crisblog.herokuapp.com" will be discontinued when the new software will be released.

 ## What is this software?

 This is a blogging software made in Angular with which you can compile your own customized blog with minimal effort.